 Visiting Legoland Windsor

-Legoland Windsor is 4.8 km (3 miles) from the centre of Windsor, which is a 10-minute drive or a 15 to 20-minute bus ride.
+Legoland Windsor is 4.8 km (3 miles) from the centre of Windsor, which is a 10-minute drive or a 15 to a 20-minute bus ride.

 Courtney Buses route 600 runs a shuttle service between the Theatre Royal in Windsor and the Legoland main entrance, with a stop at the Legoland Hotel, on weekends, bank holidays and every day on school holidays.